CS - Computer Science

 Presents fundamental concepts in cryptography and network security, and discusses applications and protocols for providing confidentiality, authentication, integrity, and availability in networking services and systems.
 Includes review of symmetric-key cryptographic schemes such as DES and AES, public-key cryptographic schemes such as RSA and Diffie-Hellman key exchange protocol, cryptographic hash functions such as SHA, message authentication codes such as HMAX digital signature schemes such as El-Gamal and DSS, kerberos and user authentication protocols, transport layer security and TLS, IP layer security and IPSec, and wireless security principles.
 CS 766 is highly preferred, but not required.
 Prerequisite: CS 464 or 736.

 Introduction to some of the fundamental concepts and techniques underlying artificial intelligence.
 Topics covered include state spaces, heuristic search, game playing, knowledge representation, and resolution in propositional and first-order predicate logic.
-Prerequisites: CS 300, MATH 322.
+Prerequisite: CS 560.

 Practical experience in a professional environment to complement and enhance the student's academic program.
 For master's level CS students.
 Repeatable, but may not be used to satisfy degree requirements.
 Graded Cr/NCr.
 Prerequisites: departmental consent and graduate GPA of 3.000 or above.